officialrajdeepsingh/awesome-nextjs/README.md

 - [Supabase](https://supabase.com) - Supabase is an open source Firebase alternative.
 - [PlanetScale](https://planetscale.com/) - PlanetScale is the worlds most advanced MySQL platform.
 - [MongoDB](https://www.mongodb.com/) - MongoDB helps to built small and large platform.
+- [Nhost](https://nhost.io/) - Nhost is an open-source backend and development platform that enables developers to build and scale their web and mobile apps.

 ## Authentication and User Management